What is a Computer Bit and How Does it Work?

 You turn on a switch and you are allowing current to flow.
 That is represented by a ‘1’ in a computer language called Binary Code.
 You press Off and cut out the electric current from flowing, which is represented by a ‘0’.
 Photo iStock.

 You flick a switch and a light bulb turns on.
 You flick the switch again and the blub turns off.
 If I were to tell you that computers run on this simple principle, would you believe me?
 Well, believe you should because that’s all there is.
 Simply refer to a bulb that is lit as the number ‘1’ and when it is off, refer to it as a ‘0’.
-In other words, the values ‘0’ and ‘1’ are based on whether electricity, more popularly referred to as current, is flowing and is represented by ‘1’ or current is not flowing, represented by ‘0’.

-So I Should Call Them Ones and Zeros?
+So Should I Call Them Ones and Zeros?

 Of course, it is a bit (pun intended) more detailed than that.
 Not complex though, just a little more to absorb.
 Starting with the fact that when I mentioned “reading a long list of bits”, we have to translate these “long lists” into an organized pattern that the computer can understand; in other words, how to translate them into something we humans will understand.